EU plans to make fossil fuel firms share excess profits, draft shows | Headlines

 "The solidarity contributions are justified by the fact that such companies make unpredictable surplus profits," the draft said.
 "Those profits do not correspond to any regular profit that these entities would or could have expected to obtain in normal circumstances," it said.

 A rapid recovery in demand following the pandemic and a surge in oil and gas prices driven by Russia's invasion of Ukraine have boosted profits for energy companies this year.
-In the second quarter, Europe's biggest oil companies TotalEnergies and Shell posted a quarterly profit of $9.8 billion and a record-high $11.5 billion, respectively.
+Major European energy firms saw profits climb in the second quarter.
+TotalEnergies reported a record-high profit of $11.5 billion, while Shell posted a quarterly profit of $9.8 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)